famsf/insights/src/la-prose.md

             component_name: inline-quote
             name: Blaise Cendrars, radio interview
             date: '1950'
-            text: "A woman nearby, covered by diamonds, but the music of Stravinsky drove her crazy, tore out a brand new folding seat and smashed me over the head with it, so I had to spend the rest of the night drinking champagne in Montmartre with Stravinsky [and] Diaghilev ... still wearing the folding chair like a horse collar."
+            text: "A woman nearby, covered by diamonds, but the music of Stravinsky drove her crazy, tore out a brand-new folding seat and smashed me over the head with it, so I had to spend the rest of the night drinking champagne in Montmartre with Stravinsky [and] Diaghilev ... still wearing the folding chair like a horse collar."

   # c2p5
   - classes: hide-chapter-nav invert-top-bar